Go Ad-Free

 “Today, gabapentin continues to be prescribed widely for multiple conditions.
 Prescribing might be influenced by systematic reviews and guidance based on incomplete evidence.”

 These researchers analyzed data from six randomized clinical trials of gabapentin.
-These are supposed to be the “gold standard” for drug studies.
-The authors of this new overview point out that many side effects were not included in the results and summaries.
+After all, RCTs are supposed to be the “gold standard” for drug studies.
+The authors of this new overview point out that the results and summaries failed to include many side effects.
 This had an impact on subsequent reviews of gabapentin.

 The investigation revealed that: